abhinay-balusu/AllRecipes/README.md

 # AllRecipes

 ### Steps to Run the App
-- Clone the repo, open .xcodeproj and run by selecting a run destination
+- Clone the repo by selecting main branch, open .xcodeproj and run by selecting a run destination

 ### Focus Areas: What specific areas of the project did you prioritize?
 Why did you choose to focus on these areas?